 - Factory accessories: Factory accessories include everything from a fancier audio system to an engine modification from a manufacturer’s performance wing.
 Most automakers cover accessories for one to three years or the remainder of the bumper-to-bumper warranty, whichever is shorter.
 Be sure to check out all the specifics; modifying the accessories after they’ve been installed can void your coverage.

-- Batteries: If it's not covered in the bumper-to-bumper policy, a car's conventional 12-volt battery sometimes may get its own warranty.
-Battery warranties usually range from two to three years; they cover defective batteries on a prorated basis, so you'll be compensated only for the remaining battery life you lost.
+- Batteries: If it’s not covered in the bumper-to-bumper policy, a car’s conventional 12-volt battery sometimes may get its own warranty.
+Battery warranties usually range from two to three years; they cover defective batteries on a prorated basis, so you’ll be compensated only for the remaining battery life you lost.
 Battery warranties rarely cover maintenance or misuse and they expire once the battery is past its expected lifespan

 - Hybrid components: Components in the hybrid drivetrain include the high-voltage battery pack along with the hybrid assist motor and all electrical connections in between.
 Such components may be expensive to repair or replace, so automakers offer generous warranties: In many cases, it’s about eight years and 80,000 to 100,000 miles, whichever comes first.

 - Seat belts and airbags: A lot of carmakers include seat belts and airbags with powertrain or bumper-to-bumper warranties.
 Others make separate provisions and the warranties sometimes carry no expiration date.
 Seat belts are generally covered for operating usability only, so don’t expect a replacement for discoloration or some other cosmetic defect.